-Case Study: Council agrees to apply rent hardship clause in Housing Assistance Payment scheme
+Case Study: Council agrees to apply rent hardship clause in Housing Assistance Payment (HAP) scheme

 Published on